 Marx and Engels saw the State as being a product of class struggle.
 It was the executive committee of the ruling class.
 It was an instrument by which one class rules another.
-In most of their writings they seem to see A revolution is a conscious act by workers to liberate themselves from the constraints of class society.
-It is a subjective act.
+In most of their writings they seem to see the State as a neutral tool.
+It can be taken and used by either workers or capitalists.

-There is a fundamental contradiction in Marxism between subjective and objective.13 Humanity according to Marx goes through a series of distinct historical stages based on ever increasing levels of production.
+a series of distinct historical stages based on ever increasing levels of production.
 Certainly it is true that the level of production in a given society does determine the range of possibilities open to those trying to change it.
 However Marx tends to reduce all human development to this single cause.
 Just as feudalism gives way to capitalism, so capitalism gives way to socialism.
 He leaves out or minimises the importance of other variables like the role of political institutions, culture, ideology and individuals.
 To Marx all these 'subjective' things are totally conditioned by the 'objective conditions' of economic development.